Adipose triglyceride lipase: Regulation

 There must be mechanisms set to maintain the balance between energy storage, and energy release; a dysregulation in the equilibrium result in metabolic disorder, a prime one being diabetes.
 Adipose Triglyceride Lipase (ATGL) can undergo activation through two different pathways: transcriptionally and through post-translational modification.
 Through the transcriptional pathway, Beta-adrenergic, a receptor that can form a complex with agonist such as epinephrine, results in the signal transduction pathway activation of Adipose Triglyceride Lipase (ATGL).
 The alternative pathway is through a post-translational modification specifically phosphorylation of a serine 406 residue located on the enzyme by a kinase known as AMP activated protein kinase (AMPK).
-Both pathways facilitate the activation of the enzyme, resulting in the breakdown of triglyceride.
+Further, ATGL concentrations are regulated via the SACM1L—PtdIns4P—E3 ligase complex axis.
+Fasting and associated low glucose concentrations lead to translocation of SACM1L to the Golgi apparatus, where SACM1L dephosphorylates Golgi membrane lipids PtdIns4P to PtdIns.
+Since PtdIns4P stabilizes the E3 ligase complex, lower PtdIns4P levels lead to break down of the E3 ligase complex, and thus lower ubiquitination of ATGL for proteosomal degradation, ultimately increasing ATGL levels and ATGL-mediated lipolysis.

 Insulin is a hormone that regulates the enzyme ATGL, it inhibits the enzyme, favoring lipid storage over lipolysis.
 One pathway of inhibition of ATGL when insulin is present is the activation of SIRT1, which inhibits FoxO1.
 Specifically, FoxO1 is repressed from localizing to the nucleus by deacetylation in adipocytes.

+Therapeutic approaches

+Upregulation of Adipose Triglyceride Lipase (ATGL) was successfully achieved by inhibiting phosphatidylinositol 4-kinase beta (PI4KB), an enzyme that phosphorylates Golgi membrane lipids PtdIns to PtdIns4P.
+Given that PtdIns4P stabilizes the E3 ligase complex, which in turn uniquitinates ATGL for proteosomal degradation, lower PtdIns4P levels lead to higher ATGL levels.
+ATGL upregulation was shown to increase lipolysis of tissue triglycerides and ameliorated non-alcoholic fatty liver disease and metabolic dysfunction associated steatohepatitis (MASH).
+Therefore, PI4KB inhibitors have been successfully administered as treatment for MASH.